Magnusson-Institute/m066/README.md

 sudo update_dyld_shared_cache  # ... this is macOs/m1 command ... deprecated?
 # sudo ldconfig -v  # ... this is ubuntu command
 ```

+_(Yeah the m1 boxes is what @psm prefers, you're on your own on windows or linux,
+but it should be easier if anything)_

 Read more: https://github.com/google/sentencepiece